diegobrando3/diegobrando3/README.md

 ## 🚀 About Me
 Hello!
 I am a passionate developer focused on continuous learning, building CLI tools with Python, and leveraging the power of Linux systems.
 I believe in transforming theoretical knowledge into practice by developing real-world projects.

-### 🎯 Current Focus
-* **Learning TypeScript:** I have stepped into the world of **TypeScript** to build scalable and type-safe applications.
-Soon, I will be powering up my future projects with TypeScript! 📈

 ---